 An internship is a form of experiential learning (EXP) that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in the professional fields they are considering for their career paths.
 Internships enable employers to guide and evaluate student talent.
 All internships registered through Baldwin Wallace University fulfill the EXP graduation requirement upon completion.
 Internships for academic credit are undertaken with faculty supervision to supplement or complement the student's academic programs.
 The Career Center facilitates the process by which students register and earn academic credit and EXP for internships.
 Students participating in a noncredit internship for EXP are supervised by the Career Center's professional EXP Mentor using the NACE Career Readiness Competencies as a foundation to ensure their internship enables students to develop important professional skills.
 Students interested in pursuing an internship for academic credit must attend the Internship Registration Workshop and submit their Internship Registration Request Form within the first two weeks of starting the internship.
-Students interested in pursuing internships for noncredit EXP must set up a meeting with the EXP Mentor to register within the first two weeks of starting the internship.
 EXP and academic credit internships must be registered during the semester that the work is completed.
 For details please see: https://bw.joinhandshake.com/stu/articles/4816.